elixir-lang/elixir/lib/elixir/pages/unicode-syntax.md

 ### Atoms

-Unquoted unicode identifier-based atoms in Elixir follow the identifier rule above with the following modifications:
+Unicode atoms in Elixir follow the identifier rule above with the following modifications:

   * `<Start>` additionally includes the code point `_` (005F)
   * `<Continue>` additionally includes the code point `@` (0040)

 > Note that all Elixir operators are also valid atoms.
 Therefore `:+`, `:@`, `:|>`, and others are all valid atoms.
+Atoms can also be quoted, which allows any character, such as `:"hello world"`.
 The full description of valid atoms is available in the Syntax Reference, this document covers only the rules for identifier-based atoms.

 ### Variables